SNodeC/snode.c/README.md

 #### Install Packages

-The fourth step is to install all source packages needed to compile SNode.C from the correct feeds.
+The third step is to install all source packages needed to compile SNode.C from the correct feeds.

 ```sh
 cd <SDK_DIR>